 The Stressor Identification Report completed as part of the WRAPS process (MPCA 2013) thoroughly evaluated the dissolved oxygen concentrations and the sources that affect them, such as temperature, on the main stem of the Vermillion River from Highview Avenue in Eureka Township to within the City of Farmington (including VR804 and VR807).
-One major finding specific to this reach is that the Vermillion

-River does not receive much groundwater discharge until approximately 225th St. in Eureka Township.
+One major finding specific to this reach is that the Vermillion River does not receive much groundwater discharge until approximately 225th St. in Eureka Township.
 This corroborates why station VR804, approximately 3,000 ft. downstream of 225th St., has warmer median summer temperatures compared to other cold water stream reaches that receive significant amounts of groundwater discharge.
-Station VR807 (downstream of VR804) has a relatively low August temperature median because of the cool water entering the Vermillion River from South Creek.
+Station VR807 (downstream of VR804) has lower median temperatures than upstream sites because of the cool water from South Creek.